Adjustable Rate Mortgage (ARM)

 An agent who

-An agent who represents the seller and is typically referred to as the listing agent, this agent is authorized by a seller to find a buyer for the residence.
+represents the seller and is typically referred to as the listing agent, this agent is authorized by a seller to find a buyer for the residence.

 A Realtor is a member of the National Association Of Realtors (Realtor is a registered trademark).
 A Realtor can guide you through a property transaction, either as a buyer or seller.
 Additional information can be